leofdantas/Course-Project/Course-Project.md

 ![](Course-Project_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-Given this prevalence of NAs in many columns, it might be best to just exclude this variables from the algorithm.
+Given this prevalence of NAs in many columns, it might be best to just exclude these variables from the algorithm.
 However, even if most variables have a lot of NAs, maybe the few numeric entries they possess are shared across all columns—meaning, a few observations actually possess all measurements.
-Since we could actually just use those observations, we can repeat the same process and plot the percentage of NA values by row:
+Since we could just use those rows if that were the case, we can repeat the same process and plot the percentage of NA values by row:

     table_row_NAs <- as.data.frame(table(row_NAs))